 Emerging from a painful period in the country’s history, the Government of Rwanda published its first Science, Technology, and Innovation (STI) Policy in 2005.
 The country’s leadership envisioned Rwanda as a knowledge economy, a country distinct across Africa in its ability to use STI to drive economic and social progress.
-The Government invested heavily in building STI capacity and infrastructure (e.g., building laboratories, university programs, assuring internet connectivity, etc.) as a way to achieve these ambitious goals.
+The Government invested heavily in building STI capacity and infrastructure (e.g., research laboratories, university programs, internet connectivity, etc.) as a way to achieve these ambitious goals.
 Impressive gains were achieved, yet policy makers found themselves asking: to what extent did the STI Policy help drive that change?
 And—perhaps more importantly—how well does the STI Policy align with the country’s economic and social goals almost a decade later?
 The Government called for a formal review of the STI Policy in 2013 to address some of these unanswered questions.

 The Ministry of Education, with support of the United Nations Economic Commission for Africa (UNECA), enlisted GKI as a strategic partner in its review of the 2005 STI Policy.
 GKI designed a participatory approach for the review, relying heavily on the input of key stakeholders in Rwanda’s innovation system.
 Beyond engaging key Rwandan researchers, businesspeople, and policymakers, GKI included the voices of those rarely consulted in STI-based decision-making—construction workers, cooks, small business owners—to ensure the review reflected ground-level perspectives that such processes often miss.